 Where can I get flame retardant free equipment?

-Important: Note that ‘free of harmful flame retardants’ may still contain potentially harmful flame retardants whereas flame retardant free should mean that no flame retardant chemicals are used.
+Note that the terminology ‘free of harmful flame retardants’ may still contain potentially harmful flame retardants whereas flame retardant free should mean that no flame retardant chemicals are used.

-Suppliers may contact us and request being included on the list.
+Suppliers may contact us to request being included on the list above.
 We will ask for a foam sample to confirm.

 Are gyms moving away from purchasing foam containing flame retardant chemicals?

-Yes.
-One has even issued a statement on the subject.
-In this case one of the gymnast parents approached the fire Marshall with information about the health concerns about flame retardants and data showing that the chemicals are not as effective as advertised.
-The gym owner said this was very helpful as the Fire Marshall is often skeptical of a business but can be more receptive to the public.
+A gym on the west coast replaced the foam in pits at all their gyms issued a statement on the subject.
+In this case one of the gymnast parents approached the Fire Marshal with information about the health concerns about flame retardants and data showing that the chemicals are not as effective as advertised.
+The gym owner said this was very helpful as the Fire Marshal is often skeptical of a business but can be more receptive to the public.
 We are working on developing fact sheets that will help people start these conversations with their gyms and local fire officials.